Sedation for Kids & Teens

 "The phobia that many adults have today regarding dental treatment is often the result of poor dental experiences when they were children.
-Children today receiving dental care can be treated with safe orally administered sedation.
-Utilizing modern, safe sedative medications, a child can be conscious, yet sleepy, with no memory of their dental treatment.
-With proper case selection, utilization of monitoring equipment, and established emergency preventative and preparedness protocols, a SedationCare dentist, and team can safely perform sedation on appropriate children in the dental practice.
+Children today receiving dental care can be treated with safe, orally administered sedation.
+Utilizing modern, safe, sedative medications, a child can be conscious, yet sleepy, with no memory of their dental treatment.

 Children aren’t little adults.
 They have a different metabolism and different airway.
 Dentists who work with children and teens take special training to create a safe and comfortable dental experience for our kids so they can grow up without the fear and anxiety many adults experience.
 Just like adults, however, a careful review of medical history and discussion of the child’s needs is important to choosing the right medications and protocol.

-Usually a combination of nitrous oxide and oral medications (sometimes under the tongue) are used to create a great experience.
+Usually, a combination of nitrous oxide and oral medications (sometimes under the tongue) is used to create a great experience.

 As a parent, it's important to research pediatric sedation fully to know if it is the right choice for you and your child.

-There’s no denying that pediatric sedation has been controversial lately, as a few high-profile news stories have extended the unsafe practices of a few poorly-credentialed doctors to all sedation dentists, the vast majority of whom practice to the highest standard of safety and have a long track record of successful treatment.
-DOCS Education teaches some of the safest protocols in dentistry, using the least amount of a very safe medication necessary to achieve anxiolysis.
+There’s no denying that pediatric sedation has been controversial lately, as a small number of high-profile news stories have extended the unsafe practices of a few poorly credentialed doctors to all sedation dentists – the vast majority of whom practice to the highest standard of safety with a long track record of successful treatment.
+DOCS Education teaches some of the safest protocols in dentistry, using the least amount of medication necessary to achieve anxiolysis.